Skip to content

 [agent.opencode]

 This provides a dashboard of all coding agent instances across your tmux sessions without any MR tracking.
+You can enable any combination of agents.

 pertmux’s architecture is pluggable.
 New coding agents can be added by implementing the CodingAgent trait.
 See Extending pertmux for details.